Heathrow airport has three underground stations connected to the London Underground network at the western branch of the Piccadilly Line.

 Heathrow to Victoria by underground

 If you’re travelling to Victoria from Heathrow, you need to change from the Piccadilly line to the District line.
-If you have luggage, it’s easier to do this at Hammersmith rather than South Kensington station, which has escalators and stairs.
+With luggage, it’s easier to do this at Hammersmith rather than South Kensington station, which has escalators and stairs.

 At Hammersmith, Piccadilly line trains stop at platform 3.
-Get off the train and walk to platform 4.
+Get off the train and walk to platform 4, literally a few steps to the other side of the same platform.
 From here take the District line to Victoria.
+The destination on the front of the train should say ‘Upminster’.

 When to avoid the underground

-The underground might be worth avoiding if you have a lot of luggage or mobility issues.
+The underground might be worth avoiding if you have mobility issues or a lot of luggage.

 Most underground stations in central London have escalators and some have stairs, but not all have lifts.
 If you want to avoid using stairs, TfL produce a map of stations with lifts and escalators (pdf).